scottm2020/Practice01/README.md

 ## Lab Overview

-New to Experience Manager?
+Are you new to Experience Manager?
 This introductory session highlights its support for fluid experiences.
 Highlights: • Introduction to e-commerce in Experience Manager • Assets integration with Adobe Stock and custom tagging • Using workflows for fluid experiences...

 ### Key Takeaways